aldanajd/Data_Analyst/README.md

 ## Project #1: [Data Exploration - Covid](https://github.com/aldanajd/Entry_level_Projects/tree/main/SQL%20Projects/1%20-%20Exploration%20with%20SQL%20-%20COVID)

-* Overview: Extracted the data from [Our World in Data](https://ourworldindata.org/) and then proceeded to create tables and calculations to learn more about the covid (total deaths, total cases, total vaccines) throught the countries/continents
+* Overview: Extracted the data from [Our World in Data](https://ourworldindata.org/) and then proceeded to create tables and calculations to learn more about the covid (total deaths, total cases, total vaccines) and it's impact in the countries/continents populations

 * Background: One of the most common subject out there but at the same time, one of the most important